saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-23-saltstack-cli-custom-execution-module.md

 ```

-Same as with NAPALM, the return is a dictionary and the proxy minion uses the API to pass a command to the device.
+Same as with NAPALM, the return is a dictionary and the proxy minion uses the API to send a command to the device.

 The custom execution module function.
 =====================================

 Let's create a function in an execution module that can work with any proxy minion type.
-To be able to pass commands to different proxy minion types, we would have to ensure that the function will:
+To be able to send commands to different proxy minion types, we would have to ensure that the function will:
 -	Check what proxy minion type it is dealing with
 -	Use the proper execution module to interface with the proxy minion
 -	Handle the output from the different proxy minions